-CANEGROWERS has fought and won a long campaign to secure choice and competition in sugar marketing services – just in time for the 2017 season.
+CANEGROWERS has won a long campaign to secure choice and competition in sugar marketing services – just in time for the 2017 season.

 The campaign was triggered in April 2014 by milling company Wilmar Sugar deciding, without any recourse to its grower suppliers, that it would end its sugar marketing arrangement with the industry-owned not-for-profit marketing company QSL from the end of the 2016 season.

 Tully Sugar and MSF Sugar also took that decision meaning new arrangements would be required before the commencement of the 2017 crush.

 Growers were immediately alarmed and outraged as the decision meant:

 - Growers supplying those companies would have no say in how their economic interest sugar is taken to market and would be forced to use the milling company's marketing pathway.
 Grower earnings are directly linked to the net returns from the sale of grower economic interest sugar.

 - Millers would extend their regional milling monopoly power to include marketing.

 CANEGROWERS members rallied in big numbers, wrote letters and sent delegations to see political and business leaders in Brisbane and Canberra demanding the right to choose between the millers’ proposal and QSL fearing for their future profitability.

 Family farmers faced being placed in a situation where one company had complete control and could sell sugar to its own overseas partners or subsidiaries at a price below what could be achieved by an independent trader in the open world market.

 If allowed to proceed unchallenged, this change to marketing arrangements would have allowed the mills to unilaterally put their only other competition out of business, leaving the way clear for mills to set up their own regional marketing monopoly in its place, with no competition.